JakubBrom/RWQForecast/README.md

 ### 3. Analysis

-From the reservoir selection form or the map window, the user selects the desired reservoir, the evaluation parameter, and the prediction model.
+The user selects the desired reservoir, evaluation parameter, and prediction model either through the reservoir selection form or from the map window.

-After confirming the selection, the time series for the chosen parameter and reservoir is displayed for all available data.
-Missing data in the time series can be filled in using the "Update dataset" button, which starts the process of downloading data and feature calculation.
+After confirming the selection, the time series for the chosen parameter and reservoir is displayed with all available data.
+Missing data (part of time series) can be filled using the "Update dataset" button, which initiates the process of data retrieval and feature computation.

+To perform analyses, the user must set up OpenEO/CDSE access credentials.
+The system will request these credentials during or before the first analysis.
+The credentials can be obtained through a Copernicus DataSpace Ecosystem account.
+If the user does not have an OpenEO account, they must register first.

+For parallel computing, multiple OpenEO credentials can be used, but a single key cannot be utilized for multiple analyses simultaneously.

 A table displays information about the reservoir and the dataset after confirmation.
 The time series line chart presents the average, median, and confidence intervals.